nwmetcal/2048_SDL_cpp/README.md

 # 2048_game_cpp

-This is a C++ implementation of the 2048 game using a command line display
+This is a C++ implementation of the 2048 game using SDL for graphics

 # --Directions--
 Make release for use, debug for debugging <br />